OpenSourceEBike/OpenSourceEBike.github.io/build_EBike_Bafang_M500/build_display/build_display.md

 Use the M2x12 screws to tight the cover as also to clamp to the handlebar.

-Example of the final result:
+Example of the final result:<br>

-(On this picture, not glue tape were yet applied on to of the OELD display) [<img src="08.png" width="500"/><br>](08.png)
+(On this picture, not glue tape were yet applied on to of the OELD display).

+[<img src="08.png" width="500"/><br>](08.png)

 [<img src="02.png" width="500"/><br>](02.png)